 Kenya has set forth regulations/procedures for importation of any form of plant material, such as seeds, cuttings, bud wood, fresh fruits, flowers, plantlets, timber, and agricultural produce.
-These regulations are enforced through the Plant Protection Act (Cap 324), The Suppression of Noxious Weeds Act (Cap 325) and the Agricultural Produce (Export) Act (Cap

-319).
-These regulations are aimed at protecting Kenya's agriculture from foreign pests (insects, pathogens).
+These regulations are enforced through the Plant Protection Act (Cap 324), The Suppression of Noxious Weeds Act (Cap 325).
+These regulations are aimed at protecting Kenya's agriculture from foreign pests of plants.

-Importers of plant materials must obtain a Plant Import Permit (PIP) from KEPHIS prior to shipment of such plants from the origin regardless of whether they are duty free, gifts or for commercial or experimental purposes.
-The permit specifies the requirements for plant health indicating prohibitions, restricted quarantine importations, and additional declaration with regard to pre-shipment treatments.
-The original permit must, therefore, reach the plant health authorities in the country of origin for adherence to Kenya's import permit requirements.
+Importers of plant materials and other regulated articles must obtain a Plant Import Permit (PIP) from KEPHIS prior to shipment of such plants from the country of export regardless of whether the plant materials are duty free, gifts or for commercial or experimental purposes.
+The permit specifies the requirements for plant health and gives additional declaration with regard to pre-shipment treatments.
+The original permit must, therefore, reach the plant health authorities in the country of export for adherence to Kenya's import requirements.
 All importers of propagating/planting material must observe plant breeders rights.
-Protected varieties should only be imported/used with the consent of the breeders.
-Kenya is a member of Union for the Protection of New Varieties of Plants (UPOV).
+Protected varieties should only be imported/used with the consent of the breeders in accordance with requirements of Union for the Protection of New Varieties of Plants (UPOV) of which Kenya is a member.

-Any plant consignment arriving in Kenya should therefore be accompanied by a copy of a permit by KEPHIS and an additional health certificate (Phytosanitary certificate, international model or its equivalent) in full adherence to the specifications set out in the permit.
-Diseased or insect infested plant materials irrespective of value will be destroyed at the point of entry or shipped back to the country of origin at the owners cost.
+Any plant consignment arriving in Kenya should therefore be accompanied by a copy of a permit from KEPHIS and a Phytosanitary certificate (plant health certificate) in full adherence to the specifications set out in the permit.
+Non-compliant consignments, irrespective of value, shall be destroyed at the point of entry or shipped back to the country of origin at the owners cost.